 FSA and HSA: A Quick Comparison

-Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) have some similarities; and they also have some significant differences.
+Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) have some similarities.
+They also have some significant differences.

 First, let’s look at the similarities.
-Each pay period, the employee makes a contribution to their FSA or HSA taxes are taken out of their paycheck.
-Also, you can use each account for most of the same eligible expenses (with a few differences).
+Each pay period, the employee makes a contribution to their FSA or HSA out of their paycheck.
+You can use each account for most of the same eligible expenses (with a few differences).

 Now to cover how they differ.
 Each account has its own eligibility requirements.
-With an FSA, there is no health plan requirement to sign up; you can enroll regardless of if you have a health insurance plan.
+With an FSA, there is no health plan requirement to sign up.
+You can enroll whether or not you have a health insurance plan.
 To open and contribute to an HSA, however, you must be enrolled in a high deductible health plan (HDHP).

 Another notable difference is account ownership.
 FSAs are employer-owned, meaning that if you leave your employer, the account stays behind.
 With an HSA, you own the account and it is yours for life.